bionautlabs/quantitative_3d_reconstruction/README.md

 Input folder: ../Rxxxxx/IlastikSegmentation/CHANNEL-final/ OR
               ../Rxxxxx/IlastikSegmentation/CHANNEL-final-centroid/
 #### Estimate virus+ cell cloud volume and profile virus+ cell distribution from boundary of drug delivery
-Extract data from Nutil output
+Extract data from Nutil output <br>
-Draw alphashape around needle/capsule/hole pixels to obtain boundary of drug delivery (optimize alpha param as needed) Draw alphashape around point cloud to estimate cloud volume (optimize alpha param as needed) Use Trimesh PointCloud to profile virus+ cell distance from drug delivery boundary as ECDF
+Draw alphashape around needle/capsule/hole pixels to obtain boundary of drug delivery (optimize alpha param as needed) <br>
+Draw alphashape around point cloud to estimate cloud volume (optimize alpha param as needed) <br>
+Use Trimesh PointCloud to profile virus+ cell distance from drug delivery boundary as ECDF <br>
-Input: ../Rxxxxx/Nutil/ with subfolders CHANNEL OR CHANNEL-centroid and Needle OR Capsule OR Hole
+Input: ../Rxxxxx/Nutil/ with subfolders CHANNEL OR CHANNEL-centroid and Needle OR Capsule OR Hole <br>

 ```python